-Matthew Grennan is an Assistant Professor of Health Care Management at The Wharton School of the University of Pennsylvania.
-He is teaches an undergraduate course in health care entrepreneurship, and an MBA course in health care marketing and the medical device sector.
+Matthew Grennan is an Assistant Professor of Health Care Management at The Wharton School of the University of Pennsylvania where he teaches an undergraduate course in health care entrepreneurship and MBA courses in health care marketing and the medical device sector.
 He is also a research affiliate of the National Bureau of Economic Research, Leonard Davis Institute, and Strategy Research Forum.

 Professor Grennan holds a PhD in Strategy/Economics from New York University's Stern School of Business.
 As an Assistant Professor in the Strategic Management area at the University of Toronto's Rotman School of Management, Professor Grennan taught entrepreneurship in the Commerce program and statistical modeling/methods in the PhD program.
 He has also taught MBA health care economics at the Indian School of Business and guest lectured to PhDs on modeling methods at numerous universities.

 Professor Grennan's research in industrial organization economics touches on public policy and competitive strategy in healthcare markets, with a focus on negotiated pricing, innovation, and adoption of new technologies.
 His research has been funded by the National Science Foundation and published in leading journals such as the American Economic Review and Management Science.
 He is a member of the Academy of Management, American Economics Association, and Econometric Society.